I am Tim, of course. I'm an introverted apocaloptimist.

 I'm one of those people who's still trying to figure out what I want to be when I grow up.
 Of course I grew up many many years ago.
 Parenthood is the moment when a person's life changes immediately, radically, and for ever.
 Now my children are off living their own lives.

 I look at the world, trying to be pragmatic.
 I look for the good and find that everywhere.
 Sometimes I'm overwhelmed by life's potential.
 But generally, I am diligent about meeting my commitments.
 When I do commit to something, I try to give it my all.

 I am unquestionably a hedonist.
 Life is essentially to be enjoyed.
 But I don't take a narrow minded view of that pleasure.
 I prefer to create an environment of sustained and shared pleasure.
 The price of selfish pleasure is usually too high.

-I'm very much polyamorous, even when I have no romantic partners, which is rare.
+I'm very much polyamorous, even when I have no romantic partners.
 I like each relationship to last forever, but realistically all things come to an end sooner or later.
-More particularly, I am solo poly / non-heirarchical.
+More particularly, I am solo poly / non-hierarchical.